Aggregating in Pandas

 1. Introduction

-Pandas DataFrames allow many useful calculations to be performed on them.
-One of them is the so called .aggregate() method.
-Using .aggregate(), a user can perform many calculations on a group by object or resampler at once.
-This can be quite handy in many situations and performs much faster than calculating all required aggregate values in separate steps.
-As a matter of fact, I was quite surprised while writing this article when I found out how much flexibility exactly a user can get while using aggregate().
+Pandas DataFrames allow you to perform many useful calculations and among the most useful you can find aggregations.
+Using .aggregate(), a user can perform many calculations on a group by object at once.
+This is handy in many situations and is much faster than calculating all required .aggregate() values in separate steps.

 2. Setup

-First things first and we do business as usual.
-We import pandas in order to create the DataFrames we use in our examples.
+First, we import pandas to create the DataFrames used in the following examples.

 import pandas as pd